Yaroster/skoomaDen.me/src/content/blog/Review of Bai Mu Dan by Palais des Thes.md

 Now let's see how Palais Des Thés describes this tea:

-*From Palais des Thés:*
+<mark>From Palais des Thés:</mark>

-*"White peony" is a very fine tea, made up of all sorts of leaves in their natural state: silvery buds, Souchong leaves, first and second leaves and stems.*
+<mark>"White peony" is a very fine tea, made up of all sorts of leaves in their natural state: silvery buds, Souchong leaves, first and second leaves and stems.</mark>
-*Its woody taste is like the autumn fruits: hazelnuts and chestnuts.*
+<mark>Its woody taste is like the autumn fruits: hazelnuts and chestnuts.</mark>

 Alright, pretty self-explanatory, onto the tasting notes.